Jarre-ing experiences

 From the beginning, the sound world of Oxygene has always been for me a crepuscular world of stone, sky, wood, and water, devoid of people.
 It’s the sound of the planet before humans evolved, or the planet that will exist after we’re gone.
 To continue the pseudo-poetic vein, it’s the sound you might hear if you could only strip away the overlying noise of human fuss.

-• Part III relaxes the mood and adds contrast
+- Part III relaxes the mood and adds additional contrast

-Not only does this sequence of trakcs provide a good variety of moods, each part serves to both contrast and build upon the preceding parts.
-The continuous mix (aside from the gap between side 1 and 2) only enhance this sense of continuity and wholeness.
-The album feels like a journey.
+This sequence of tracks provides a good variety of contrasting moods.
+Balancing these contrasts, the album’s continuous mix (aside from the gap between side 1 and 2) adds a sense of continuity: listing to Oxygene feels like a journey.

-Now I’ll concede that a contemporary first time listener might not have such a vivid experience with the album.
+Now I’ll concede that a 16 year old first time listener today might not have such a vivid listening experience as I did.
 And at the time of its release there were plenty of critics who felt Jarre’s concoction was slight, facile, cold, and emotionless.
-I reckon they got it wrong; in fact I reckon that Oxygene is the most quintessential document of 70s electronica.
-There are other albums I think were more important and influential, but if you had to pick one that best utilises the range and techniques of 70s analogue hardware, Oxygene is my pick.
+I can see how people might feel that way.
+For my money ($19.95 in 1991 NZD) though, I reckon that Oxygene is the most quintessential document of 70s electronica.
+There are other albums I think are more important and influential, but if you had to pick one that best utilises the range and techniques of 70s analogue hardware, Oxygene is my pick.

 Jarre’s prehistory

-Before we go further, it’s worth dicussing just where Jarre appeared from.
-He was in his late 20s at the time of Oxygene, so what had happened before that?
-Well, he spent his youth first being the estranged but well-funded son of oscar-winning film composer Maurice Jarre.
-In the late 60s he studied electronic music under Pierre Schaffer.
-He migrated from the academic world to the more prosaic world of advertising jingles, accumulating gear.
+Before we go further, it’s worth dicussing Jarre’s origins.
+Well, he was born in France in 1948, and spent his youth being the estranged but well-funded son of oscar-winning film composer Maurice Jarre.
+In the late 60s he studied electronic music under musique concrete pioneer Pierre Schaffer at IRCAM in Paris.
+In the early 70s he moved from the academic world to the more prosaic world of advertising jingles, accumulating gear.
 In 1973 he released two albums.
 One was a set of stock music, the other a film soundtrack.

 Embarrassing music video

-Jarre’s videography is pretty eyewatering, and worth documenting here, for shits and giggles.
-Here’s his debut!
+Jarre’s videography is pretty eyewatering, and I’ve chosen to document it here, for shits and giggles.
+So without further ado, here’s his debut!

 Equinoxe (1978)

-Since Oxygene had proven an excellent purchase, I quickly resolved to buy Jarre’s followup, Equinoxe.
-I obtained it the afternoon before I went up country on a trip with my history class.
-While coach loudspeakers blared out Bob Marley, I cranked up my Walkman and witnessed Equinoxe for the first time.
-(Incidentally I’ve held a grudge against Marley fans and boycotted his music ever since - even though I realise it’s hardly his fault.
-But I’m sure you’ll agree that things that happen at high school really stay with you.)
+Since Oxygene had proven an excellent purchase, I quickly resolved to buy Jarre’s followup, 1978’s Equinoxe.
+I obtained it the afternoon before I went up country on a three day school trip with my history class.
+While the coach’s loudspeakers blared out Bob Marley, I cranked up my Walkman and experienced Equinoxe for the first time.
+(Incidentally I’ve held a grudge against Marley fans and boycotted his music ever since - even though it’s hardly his fault.)

 Equinoxe Part I is a major key fanfare realised through frenzied arpeggiation.
-It is a more confident, emphatic, and bombastic start to an album than Oxygene’s part I. Part II, a haunted phased soundscape, is much more restrained.
-Part III kicks off as a rather lovely waltz, which soon decays into a some sonic brooding and bubbling, before Part IV kicks off with much sturm and drang.
-This part was the album’s most exciting discovery for me; in the early 80s it was used as the title music for a long-running nature documentary series in my country.
-Finding out this piece was by Jarre was definitely a eureka moment.
+It is a more confident, emphatic, even bombastic start to its album than Oxygene’s part I. Part II, a haunted, phased soundscape, is much more restrained.
+Part III kicks off as a delicate waltz, which soon decays into a some sonic brooding and bubbling, before Part IV kicks off with much sturm and drang.
+This track was the album’s most exciting discovery for me: in the early 80s in my country it has been used as the title music for a long-running nature documentary series in my country.
+It turned out Jarre had played a bigger part in my life than I’d hitherto thought.

-Part VII starts off with a nice piece of sequenced synth bass work.
-(It’s worth mentioning that for Equinoxe Jarre collborated with engineer Michel Geiss, who built a custom digital sequencer for the project.
+Part VII starts off by pulling back to a nice sequenced synth bass solo.
+(Now’s as good a time as any to mention that on Equinoxe Jarre collborated with engineer Michel Geiss, who built a custom digital sequencer for the project.
 As a result Equinoxe is definitely more rhythmically propulsive than Oxygene.)
-The piece develops into an lengthy and slightly underdeveloped workout that doesn’t quite justify its length.
+The piece develops into a lengthy and slightly underdeveloped workout that doesn’t quite justify its length.
 Eventually the rhythm, which hasn’t relented since Part V began, eases away.
 Part VIII starts out with synthetic rendering of an “oompah” band playing in a thunderstorm - quirky choice, that - before recapitulating Part V’s theme in a churchy kind of way.
 The album concludes with a kind of heavenly Amen.

 Up to part VII Equinoxe matched Oxygene in terms of quality; the only detracting point being that the album cleaves very closely to Oxygene’s template, and so isn’t as original.
 (That doesn’t particularly bother me; not every album has to be a significant development on the last.)
 Unfortunately, however, parts VII and VIII don’t quite see the album out with the same tight focus.
 In fact the album rather meanders to its conclusion.
 It’s not enough to derail the whole work, but it is a shame Jarre ran out of inspiration on the home strait.